Fun Thanksgiving Games

 Thanksgiving Classroom Game

-This next game is a lot of fun and a great way to get your students up out of their seats at Thanksgiving.
-To play, first, tell students that they are all pilgrims on the way to the first Thanksgiving to get some turkey.
-Next, tell students that in order to get there, they must sail the Mayflower ship around the four corners of the classroom.
-Number the corners 1,2,3, and 4.
+This next game is a lot of fun and a great way to get your students up out of their seats.
+To play, first tell students that they are all pilgrims on the way to the first Thanksgiving to get some turkey.
+Next, explain that in order to get there, they must sail the Mayflower ship around the four corners of the classroom.
+Number the corners 1, 2, 3, and 4.

 All students will start at the first corner.
-When the teacher says “Go!“, they must meet another student and greet them, “How do you do?“.
-Then, they will play rock, scissors, paper.
+When the teacher says “Go!”, they must meet another student and greet them with “How do you do?”
+Then they play rock–paper–scissors.
 The winner will advance to the next corner and the loser will stay at the first corner.

-Next, all students will meet another student at their respective corners, greet them, and play rock, scissors, paper, again.
-Again, the winner will advance and the loser will stay put.
-Continue like this and once a student wins at corner 4, they get a ‘turkey’ (1 point) and then start again at corner 1.
-After 5 or 10 minutes, stop the game and the student with the most turkeys (points), wins!
+At each new corner, students meet another classmate, greet them, and play again.
+The winner continues forward and the loser stays put.
+Once a student wins at corner 4, they get a “turkey” (1 point) and then start again at corner 1.
+After 5–10 minutes, stop the game and the student with the most turkeys (points) wins.

 3. Guess The Thanksgiving Food